Editor’s note: This story was previously published in December 2018. It has since been updated and republished.

 Brooks Automation (BRKS)

-Admittedly, it’s as boring as it is unclear to anyone that doesn’t work in either industry.
+Admittedly, it’s as boring as it is unclear to anyone who doesn’t work in either industry.
 In volatile times, though, boring isn’t a bad thing.
-BRKS’ products are generally in demand regardless of the economic environment, and the 35% pullback from August’s high has left shares trading at a trailing P/E of only 15.7.
+BRKS’ products are generally in demand regardless of the economic environment, and the 35% pullback from August’s high has left shares trading at a trailing P/E of only 20.6.